Skip to main content

 When an Agent receives a task, it:

-2. Selects the appropriate tool(s) based on their descriptions
+2. Selects the appropriate action(s) based on their descriptions

-3. Executes the tool with the right inputs
+3. Executes the action with the right inputs

 4. Uses the output to continue reasoning or complete the task

-The tool’s description is critical.
-The Agent reads this description to decide when and how to use the tool.
-Write descriptions that clearly explain what the tool does and when to use it.
+The action’s description is critical.
+The Agent reads this description to decide when and how to use the action.
+Write descriptions that clearly explain what the action does and when to use it.

 Description (The AI Contract)